Engineering Note

 Introduction

 Frontend performance issues are rarely isolated to the frontend.
-They are often the result of how the entire system is designed, including API responses, data flow, and component structure.
+They are often the result of how the entire system is designed, including API responses, data flow, caching, state management, and component structure.

 The Problem

 A common mistake is treating frontend performance as a purely visual or rendering issue.
-Developers often try to optimize components while ignoring the underlying data flow and system behavior.
+Developers often try to optimize components while ignoring how data is fetched, shaped, cached, and updated across the system.

-• Repeated API calls fetching the same data
+• Repeated API calls fetch the same data multiple times

 System Design / Approach

 The correct approach is to treat performance as a system problem.
-Instead of optimizing individual components, focus on reducing unnecessary work across the entire data flow.
+Instead of only optimizing individual components, the goal is to reduce unnecessary work across the entire data flow.

 Implementation